17勛圖

 The average acceptance rate is 63%, which is lower than the New York private school average acceptance rate of 74%.

-68% of private schools in Crown Heights are religiously affiliated (most commonly Jewish and Seventh Day Adventist).
+68% of private schools in Crown Heights are religiously affiliated (most commonly Jewish and Church of God in Christ).

 School